-This index was established by FTSE Russell, and is composed of Japanese companies selected for demonstrating outstanding ESG practices.
-Selected from among the shares on the FTSE Japan Index, it is designed to contain a distribution of industries equal to that of the Japanese stock market.
-Our Company had a comprehensive evaluation of 3.1 as of June 2023.
+This index was established by FTSE Russell, and is composed of Japanese of ESG practices.
+Selected from among the shares on the FTSE Japan Index, i equal to that of the Japanese stock market.
+Our Company had a comprehent

 FTSE Blossom Japan Sector Relative Index